Fall/Spring 2022/2023 information

-CapU housing remains open and will continue to provide accommodation to CapU students through academic year 2020/2021 semester.
-If you are in need of housing for academic year 2020, you can apply at How to Apply.
+CapU housing remains open and will continue to provide accommodation to CapU students through academic year 2022/2023 semester.
+If you wish to apply, go to our housing portal.

-With most classes going online, what are the academic eligibility requirements to live in CapU housing?
+With some classes going online, what are the academic eligibility requirements to live in CapU housing?

-What happens after I receive an offer for residence?
+What happens after I receive an offer for CapU housing?
 Is there a deadline to accept?
 What if I don’t accept it before the deadline?

 Contact housing for more information.

-Following the advice of the Health Authorities, we will be offering single rooms to everyone who have applied for housing and is selected to get a room.
+Following the advice of the Health Authorities, we will be offering both single and double rooms.
+As we only have limited amount of available single rooms, offers will be sent out based on the type of room available.
 Make sure you read your offer letter and residence contract to understand the conditions of your offer.

 By transit: CapU student fees include a U-Pass, giving students unlimited access to TransLink bus, rail and ferry services.
-To get between campus and residence, students catch the #212 bus to Phibbs Exchange and change to the #239 bus to CapU.
+To get between campus and student housing, students catch the #212 bus to Phibbs Exchange and change to the #245 bus to CapU.
 The total trip takes about 20 minutes.
-The #212 bus provides service every 30 minutes, and the #239 bus provides service every 10 to 12 minutes.
+The #212 bus provides service every 30 minutes, and the #245 bus provides service every 10 to 12 minutes.
 Visit Translink Mobile Services for more details.

-By bike: An on-street bike route connects the campus with the Dollarton CapU Residence.
-Convenient outside bike storage is provided on campus and at the residence.
+By bike: An on-street bike route connects the campus with the Dollarton CapU housing.
+Convenient outside bike storage is provided on campus and at the student housing.

-By car share: CapU and Evo are partnering to bring car sharing to CapU and CapU Residence.
-The pilot project will give students more options for getting between the campus and residence.
+By car share: CapU and Evo are partnering to bring car sharing to CapU and CapU student housing.
+The pilot project will give students more options for getting between the campus and student housing.

 By car: Limited parking is available on a first-come, first-served basis.
 Costs, if any, are still being considered.
 It is important to note that demand for parking spaces may, at times, exceed the space available.
 All vehicles must be registered with student housing upon move-in.
 Students are encouraged to use transit, cycle or car share.